 Basic STEM Skills.
 An introductory unit that begins to train students to think from a problem solving and seeing perspective.
-Over 10 weeks students will participate in various STEM activities the encourage a different skill.
+Over 10 weeks students will participate in various STEM activities the encourage development of a different STEM skill.
 They will hypothesis, infer, observe and create.

 Single STEM Workshops

 Where do rainbows come from?* -Single 1 hr lesson.
 Students are able to experiment with prisms and light kits to experience reflection and refraction.